How to recruit better: 3 Tips on hiring the best candidates

 - Check for references and backgrounds as you get a fuller picture of the scope of your candidate.

 The best candidates will focus on what the job is really about.
 They want know what they will be doing and how it can help them develop further, as they show ambition and often have personal goals they want to reach.
 Communicate exactly what you need from the candidate for your open role.
 If you are clear from the beginning, you minimize the amount of candidates coming in your funnel, who are not suitable for the role.
-This is true for both, whether your receive applications or whether you contact passive candidates.
+This will ultimately help you recruit better.

 Think about: “Why would a top talent want this job?”